jfeldstein/vip-scanner/README.md

 `coffee followers.coffee`

-Adds the number of followers each user has on each network, so you can spot whales.
+The file `socialuserdata.csv` includes the final data, with numbers of followers each user has on each network, so you can spot whales.